PatrLind/node-any-db-mssql/README.md

 are not instances of [`stream.Readable`][4], they are just event emitters.
 It means that they do not provide `pause` and `resume` methods yet.

+This adapter provides also `createParamAccessor` method, that may be used with [`Any-DB-Params`][5] module, or directly - just like it was returned from that module.

 ## API extensions

-The connections this module creates inherit from the constructor functions in `require('tedious')`, so any methods that `tedious` supports beyond those specified by Any-DB [Connection][5] are also available to you.
+The connections this module creates inherit from the constructor functions in `require('tedious')`, so any methods that `tedious` supports beyond those specified by Any-DB [Connection][6] are also available to you.

 Keep in mind that these methods will *not* necessarily work with other backends.